Flamita: Dragon Gate (2013–2019)

 In October 2013, it was announced that Flamita, along with fellow Mexican Rocky Lobo, had been signed by the Japanese Dragon Gate promotion.
 He made his debut for the promotion on October 26, 2013, as part of the Millennials stable.
 On December 5, Flamita and his stablemates Eita and T-Hawk first won a one-night tournament to become the number one contenders to the Open the Triangle Gate Championship and then defeated Mad Blankey (BxB Hulk, Cyber Kong and Yamato) that same night to become the new champions.
 They lost the title to Jimmyz (Jimmy Susumu, Mr. Kyu Kyu Naoki Tanizaki Toyonaka Dolphin and Ryo "Jimmy" Saito) on December 22.
 On March 16, 2014, Flamita won his first singles title in Dragon Gate, when he defeated Genki Horiguchi H.A.Gee.Mee!! for the Open the Brave Gate Championship.
 He held the title for the rest of the year, successfully defending it against the likes of Naoki Tanizaki, Kzy, and Dragon Kid at the promotion's biggest show of the year, Kobe Pro Wrestling Festival on July 20.
 One of his title defenses also took place back in Mexico at a DTU event.
 On December 28, Flamita's ninth title defense ended in a disqualification, after he was unmasked by his challenger Punch Tominaga.
 Following the win, Flamita refused to accept the title belt, leaving it behind him in the ring.
 Three days later, Dragon Gate's office declared Flamita's reign over and title vacant.

-Flamita returned to Dragon Gate three months later and on March 24, 2015, received a rematch for the Open the Brave Gate Championship, but was defeated by the defending champion, Akira Tozawa.
-On August 6, Millennials were forced to disband, when Flamita, Eita and T-Hawk were defeated in a three-way trios match.
-On October 4, Flamita joined the Dia.Hearts stable.
-During Flamita's hiatus from Dragon Gate, Dia.Hearts was disbanded.
-On July 2, 2016, Flamita returned to Dragon Gate, joining the Tribe Vanguard stable.